 Lead generation is the first step in customer acquisition: acquiring new prospects and making them aware of your product.
 Lead generation is frequently depicted as the very top of the digital marketing funnel.
 It occurs both online and offline, at trade exhibits, industry events, and business groups, as well as in Google search results and on LinkedIn.

 Leads must be nurtured after they become aware of your product.
 This is where they show more interest in your organization, read educational and marketing materials, and build an interest in chatting with sales.
-Lead nurturing occurs across all sales funnel stages and is primarily accomplished through your website or off-site thought leadership channels such as social media, news, and industry-specific websites.
+Lead nurturing occurs across all sales funnel stages and is primarily accomplished through your website and off-site thought leadership channels such as social media, news, and industry-specific websites.

 After a lead contacts your sales team, they are qualified and eventually receive a statement of work or proposal.
-The strength of your lead generation and lead nurturing programs, from content to conversion flow, improve your sales team’s ability to close deals.
+The strength of your lead generation and lead nurturing programs, from content to conversion flow, improves your sales team’s ability to close deals.

 An effective B2B customer acquisition strategy will consider each phase of the process rather than stressing some steps at the expense of others.
 For example, many businesses spend a lot of money on top-of-funnel lead generation but pay little attention to conversion optimization.
 It’s critical to understand that each phase is nearly equal in importance.